It usually indicates that there is a misalignment between the two eyes.

 Thus, with true right superior oblique muscle paresis and fixation of the patient with the parasitic right eye, the antagonist of the right superior oblique, the right inferior oblique, requires less innervation to elevate the right globe to the primary position for fixation.

-Therefore, with both eyes open and the right eye fixation, the left eye is fully raised in gaze to the left and upward, due to inhibition of the left sarcoplasmic reticulum.
+Therefore, with both eyes open and the proper eye fixation, the left eye is fully raised in gaze to the left and upward due to inhibition of the left sarcoplasmic reticulum.

-Although the versions may show limited eye movement, the ipsilateral ductions will be full and the three-step test will correctly identify the weak eye muscle in a patient with inhibition of the contralateral antagonist.
+Although the versions may show limited eye movement, the ipsilateral ductions will be complete.
+The three-step test will correctly identify the weak eye muscle in a patient with inhibition of the contralateral antagonist.

-The monocular ulnar coverage test can serve four purposes: it determines fixation preference; qualitatively identifies a heterotropy; can be used to quantify the amount of deviation in various gaze positions and head position; and identify a phoria of the eye behind the occluder.
+The monocular ulnar coverage test can serve four purposes: it determines fixation preference, qualitatively identifies a heterotrophy, can be used to quantify the amount of deviation in various gaze positions and head position; and identify a phobia of the eye behind the occluder.

-If there is no uncovered eye movement – and the eye has good vision – it can be assumed to fix accurately.
-If the uncovered eye covers the fixation or refixates, it should not be aligned with the fixation under binocular conditions.
+If there is no uncovered eye movement – and the eye has a good vision – it can be assumed to fix accurately.
+If the uncovered eye covers the fixation or fixates, it should not be aligned with the fixation under binocular conditions.

 Such overt deviation under binocular conditions is called a tropia.
 The eye with a manifest tropia will make a rapid or saccadic eye movement to take fixation.

-If the compensating movement is downward, the eye under binocular conditions was hypertropic; if the movement is upwards, the eye was hypotropic, if inwards, exotropic and, if external, esotropic.
+If the compensating movement is downward, the eye under binocular conditions is hypertrophic; if the movement is upwards, the eye is hypertrophic; if inwards, exotropia and, if external, esotropic.

-The cover-uncover test can also identify an ipsilateral phoria, if the eye under the cover moves to the right, left, up, or down.
+The cover-uncover test can also identify an ipsilateral euphoria if the eye under the cover moves to the right, left, up, or down.

 The most important use of the coverage test is to identify the eye used for fixation and the presence of a manifest deviation (tropia).

-Remember that it does not determine which eye muscle is weak, as a patient may prefer to fixate with their paretic eye.
-An obvious deviation can be quantified with the prism coverage test or the coverage / discovery test.
+Remember that it does not determine which eye muscle is weak, as patients may prefer to fixate with their paretic eye.
+A noticeable deviation can be quantified with the prism coverage or the coverage/discovery test.

 The relatively rapid movement of the occluder prevents binocular fixation.
-Therefore, both phoria and tropia are identified.
+Therefore, both euphoria and tropia are identified.

-Both the coverage test and the alternative cover test can be used to quantify a tropia in the nine cardinal gaze positions and in the tilt of the head towards the right and left shoulder.
+The coverage and alternative cover tests can quantify a tropia in the nine cardinal gaze positions and the tilt of the head towards the right and left shoulder.

-Both exams are based on the good vision and cooperation of the patient.
+Both exams are based on the excellent vision and cooperation of the patient.

 These tests depend on good vision in each eye.
 Poor vision or inadequate cooperation diminishes its value.

-A deviation of less than 1 degree may escape detection, and a small-angle strabismus with eccentric fixation cannot always be diagnosed with these techniques, as the amblyopic eye may not make a detectable fixation movement when the healthy eye is covered. .
+A deviation of less than 1 degree may escape detection.
+Small-angle strabismus with eccentric fixation cannot always be diagnosed with these techniques, as the amblyopic eye may not make a detectable fixation movement when the healthy eye is covered.